Blood substitute: Haemoglobin based

 Haemoglobin is the main component of red blood cells, comprising about 33% of the cell mass.
 Haemoglobin-based products are called haemoglobin-based oxygen carriers (HBOCs).

 Unmodified cell-free haemoglobin is not useful as a blood substitute because its oxygen affinity is too high for effective tissue oxygenation, the half-life within the intravascular space that is too short to be clinically useful, it has a tendency to undergo dissociation in dimers with resultant kidney damage and toxicity, and because free haemoglobin tends to take up nitric oxide, causing vasoconstriction.

 Efforts to overcome this toxicity have included making genetically engineered versions, cross-linking, polymerization, and encapsulation.

 HemAssist, a diaspirin cross-linked haemoglobin (DCLHb) was developed by Baxter Healthcare; it was the most widely studied of the haemoglobin-based blood substitutes, used in more than a dozen animal and clinical studies.
 It reached Phase III clinical trials, in which it failed due to increased mortality in the trial arm, mostly due to severe vasoconstriction complications.
 The results were published in 1999.

 Hemolink (Hemosol Inc., Mississauga, Canada) was a haemoglobin solution that contained cross-linked an o-rafinose polymerised human haemoglobin.
 Hemosol struggled after Phase II trials were halted in 2003 on safety concerns and declared bankruptcy in 2005.

 Hemopure was developed by Biopure Corp and was a chemically stabilized, cross-linked bovine (cow) haemoglobin in a salt solution intended for human use; the company developed the same product under the trade name Oxyglobin for veterinary use in dogs.
 Oxyglobin was approved in the US and Europe and was introduced to veterinary clinics and hospitals in March 1998.
 Hemopure was approved in South Africa and Russia.
 Biopure filed for bankruptcy protection in 2009.
 Its assets were subsequently purchased by HbO2 Therapeutics in 2014.

 PolyHeme was developed over 20 years by Northfield Laboratories and began as a military project following the Vietnam War.
 It is human haemoglobin, extracted from red blood cells, then polymerized, then incorporated into an electrolyte solution.
 In April 2009, the FDA rejected Northfield's Biologic License Application and in June 2009, Northfield filed for bankruptcy.

 Dextran-Haemoglobin was developed by Dextro-Sang Corp as a veterinary product, and was a conjugate of the polymer dextran with human haemoglobin.

 Hemotech was developed by HemoBiotech and was a chemically modified haemoglobin.

 Somatogen developed a genetically engineered and crosslinked tetramer it called Optro.
-It failed in a phase II trial that was published in 2014 and development was halted.
+It failed in a phase II trial and development was halted.

 A pyridoxylated Hb conjugated with polyoxyethylene was created by scientists at Ajinomoto and eventually developed by Apex Biosciences, a subsidiary of Curacyte AG; it was called "PHP" and failed in a Phase III trial published in 2014, due to increased mortality in the control arm, which led to Curacyte shutting down.

 Similarly, Hemospan was developed by Sangart, and was a pegylated haemoglobin provided in a powdered form.
 While early trials were promising Sangart ran out of funding and closed down.